yixiao1/Action-Based-Representation-Learning/README.md

 -------------------------------------------------------------
 This repository is for running the experiments of paper: Action-Based Representation Learning for Autonomous Driving

-Basically, the processes can be defined as four steps:
+The processes can be defined as four types:

  * Train an encoder model (Behaviour Cloning (BC), Inverse, Forward, ST-DIM)
  * Train a MLP for affordances outputs.
-The Pre-trained encoder model need to be used.
+The pre-trained encoder model will be used.
  * Validation on affordances prediction.
  * Actual drive using controller tuned with affordances prediction.